jessesquires/DefaultStringConvertible/README.md

 ## Unit tests

 There's a suite of unit tests for `DefaultStringConvertible`.
 Run them from Xcode by opening `DefaultStringConvertible.xcodeproj`.
-These tests are well commented and serve as further documentation for how to use this library.

 ## Contribute